 Previzion automatically searches for timecode in the following order:

-- Timecode embedded in the HDSDI VANC metadata
+- Timecode embedded in the HDSDI ANC metadata (VITC, VANC, HANC)

 - LTC timecode embedded in the incoming audio data

 If neither of these options is found, Previzion will generate reference timecode internally.
 The UIabove is displayed in the Takes panel.

 Analog LTC Input — DirectAs of build 5924, LTC timecode can be read directly into the RJ45 jack of the Merlin I/O breakout box using a BNC to RJ45 adapter.

 In Previzion, set the LTC Source drop down to RJ45.
 Since timecode is acquired along with the video frame, the LTC light will only go green if the HDSDI input #1 is enabled and video is coming into the system.

 Analog LTC Input — EmbedderBefore build 5924, to read the analog LTC timecode format into the Previzion digital audio inputs, a converter must be used such as the AJA HD10AMA or the AJA ADA4.